salt-formulas/salt-formula-nova/README.rst

 Controller nodes
 ----------------

-Nova services on the controller node
+Nova services on the controller node:

 .. code-block:: yaml